 Jain said that after changing the advertising, communication and packaging in South Asia, they are taking the next step of changing the brand name.
 According to a PTI report, the company approached the Controller General of Patent Design and Trademark on June 17 to get the name ‘Glow & Lovely’ registered.

-More than 18,000 people in recent weeks have signed the two separate petition which urges the Unilever to stop the production of Fair and Lovely.
+More than 18,000 people in recent weeks have signed the two separate petition which urges the Unilever to stop the production of Fair & Lovely.

-Fair and Lovely is a skin-lightening cosmetic product of Hindustan Unilever which was introduced in India in 1975.
-This product is not only limited in India but also available more specifically in other Asian countries like Bangladesh, Malaysia, Singapore, Thailand, Sri Lanka, Pakistan and Indonesia etc.
+Fair & Lovely is a skin-lightening cosmetic product of Hindustan Unilever, introduced in India in 1975.
+This product is available in other Asian countries like Bangladesh, Malaysia, Singapore, Thailand, Sri Lanka, Pakistan and Indonesia etc.

 However, this step of Hindustan Unilever is nothing but a trumpery move.
 It is only to save its own brand from falling down in the Indian market.
 Since promoting ‘colorism’ and showing that ‘the more fair you are , the more successful you will be’ is the foundation of this product.

-For example, Shaadi.com has a skin color filter which allows users to search for a life partner on the basis of color complexion.
-But it enacted with the light of speed as compared to Fair and Lovely which didn’t even recognize the demand of people.
-According to BBC, Shaadi.com removed an option which allowed users to search for potential partners on the basis of their skin tone after US-based Hetal Lakhani started an online petition against the option.
+Shaadi.com has a skin color filter, that allows users to search for a life partner on the basis of color complexion.
+It enacted with the light of speed as compared to Fair & Lovely which didn’t even recognize the demand of people.
+According to BBC, Shaadi.com removed this option after US-based Hetal Lakhani started an online petition against it.

 These fairness promoting cosmetics are not only limited to women but also men.
-There are many brands for men which claims itself best for whitening of skin tone like another version of “Fair and lovely” is Fair and Handsome, Garnier Power White, Meglow “fairness” cream and Nivea men Advanced whitening cream.
+There are many brands for men which claims itself best for whitening of skin tone.
+These all are just another version of “Fair & lovely”.
+For example, Fair & Handsome, Garnier Power White, Meglow “fairness” cream and Nivea men Advanced whitening creams.

-It is a fact that once in our lifetime or one in our family member uses skin lightening creams especially Fair and Lovely.
+It is a fact that once in our lifetime or one in our family member uses skin lightening creams.
 Now that’s how much deep the foundation of fairness=superiority is framed as well as penetrated in our society.
-Recent news of Hardik Pandya engagement with Natasa Stankovic showed us the mirror how blaming our older generation for racism is just another excuse since we so called “Smarter Youths” are also racist.
-Jokes on skin tone and trolling a person like one below somewhere or somewhat do affect our mind.
+Recent news of Hardik Pandya engagement with Natasa Stankovic showed us the mirror.
+It showed how blaming our older generation for racism is just another excuse.
+Because our so called “Smarter Youths” are also nothing different than a racist.

 Though we cannot change our History but we can make one by changing our mindsets.
 Once we do that we can rise above it, no matter what the issue is whether it is racism, discrimination or even nepotism.